Click image to visit specific page.

 Collective Bargaining Public Portal

 This portal has been created to keep the Belmont community updated about the Belmont School Committee's (BSC) ongoing collective bargaining negotiations with the Belmont Education Association (BEA) for a 2025-2028 successor contract.
-We will update these pages regularly, and encourage you to check it often.

 Dear Belmont Public Schools Community,